jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Because OOD hides these details, researchers can more readily incorporate HPC into their research workflows.

 OOD operates by mapping browser interactions to per-user web servers.
-When a user connects to the HPC system via HTTPS, the OOD server spawns a web server process running under their account identity, as defined on the HPC system.
+When a user connects to the HPC system via HTTP, the OOD server spawns a web server process running under their account identity, as defined on the HPC system.
 Whenever the user executes actions on the web site, processes started by the web server run within their identity context.
 The net effect is that user engagement with the HPC system is shepherded by software definitions—identity, operating system rules, OOD application definitions, and the scheduler.
 User interaction via OOD is governed by the same permissions enforced by the operating system on all the user's processes, whether started trough OOD or traditional command-line accessed via SSH.

 OOD transforms HPC user engagement into a web-native experience.
 SDHPC transforms the HPC system itself into a cloud-native application.
-Application routers for SSH and HTTPS enable us to modify the HPC environment for arbitrary subsets of the user community.
+Application routers for SSH and HTTP enable us to modify the HPC environment for arbitrary subsets of the user community.
 This identity-based routing requires that the application routers authenticate users in order to direct their connections to the correct resources.
 Web authentication is handled by a web single sign-on (SSO) enabled Apache reverse-proxy routing users based on group membership.
 SSH authentication and routing is handled by sshpiper, an open-source SSH proxy built on top of the Golang SSH package @Lian2025.